ItsAllMild/APMTerminal/README.md

 # How can I install APMTerminal?
 Search for packages.
 You can get the latest one by viewing the packages versions, Throughout the building and developing stage, we will show new updates each version.

+# Important Notice
+IF YOU GET A PACKAGE AND OPEN THE FILE.
+PLEASE DO NOT OPLEN THE '.application' FILE, INSTEAD OPEN THE SHORTCUT.